Viznah

-Viznah (ویزنه) (Note: Also romanized as Vizneh) is a village in Chubar Rural District of Haviq District, Talesh County, Gilan province, Iran.
+Viznah (ویزنه) (Note: Also romanized as Vizneh) is a village in Chubar Rural District of Haviq District in Talesh County, Gilan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,314 in 513 households.
 The following census in 2011 counted 2,639 people in 688 households.
-The 2016 census measured the population of the village as 7,922 people in 1270 households.
+The 2016 census measured the population of the village as 3,022 people in 877 households.
 It was the most populous village in its rural district.